-Most cats don’t like travelling by car and yet it’s almost inevitable that they’ll have to get inside a vehicle at some point.
-Maybe it’ll be a quick one-off trip to the veterinarian’s office or it could be part of a much longer journey — cross-country, over state lines or even international borders.
-Knowing how to calm down a cat in the car will make your trip easier, safer and (hopefully) stress-free.
+Most cats don’t like traveling by car, but it’s almost inevitable that they’ll have to get inside a vehicle at some point.
+It might be a one-off trip to the veterinarian’s office or part of a much longer journey — cross-country, over state lines or even international borders.
+Knowing how to calm a cat in the car will make your trip easier and safer.

-We expect a lot from our cats during those initial car rides.
+We expect a lot from our cats during those early car rides.
 We bring them home from a breeder or shelter.
 We bundle them into an unfamiliar box, stick them in a strange moving environment and hope for the best.
-We want to get them from Point A to Point B as quickly as possible.
-Once we’re home, then the carrier is often stored inside a cupboard or closet and not seen again until the next road trip which could be months or even years later.
+We want to get them from Point A to Point B quickly.
+Once we’re home, the carrier is often stored inside a cupboard or closet and not seen again until the next road trip, which could be months or years later.

 Pick a Good Cat Carrier

-The carrier should be big enough so that the cat has enough space to stand up and turn around in.
+A carrier should be big enough for the cat to stand up and turn around.
 Resist the temptation to get a much bigger carrier, however, as cats tend to feel safer in smaller spaces, which is essential when traveling with anxious cats.
 Something big enough for your cat to be comfortable without being too roomy.
 This will depend on your cat’s size. , for example.

 Introduce Your Cat to its Carrier

-You’re not always going to have advanced notice of when you need to use the carrier.
-This is especially true if your cat becomes ill or is injured and needs to visit the veterinarian in a hurry.
-So we’d recommend taking the cat carrier out and putting it in a common area of the house periodically.
-If you have a kitten, then it’s important to get it used to the box before any fear or anxiety develops.
+You won’t always have advanced notice of when you need to use the carrier.
+This is especially true if your cat becomes ill or is injured and needs the carrier to visit the veterinarian quickly.
+So we’d recommend periodically taking the cat carrier out and putting it in a common area of the house.
+If you have a kitten, getting it used to the box is important before any fear or anxiety develops.
 The great thing about a new kitten is that you can help influence their behaviour during these earlier stages.

-The carrier is the cat’s main point of contact inside the car so allowing a cat to explore inside will encourage feelings of safety, security and familiarity.
-Getting your cat to feel comfortable in their pet carrier gives you a massive headstart on helping them to cope with car journeys.
+The carrier is the cat’s primary point of contact inside the car, so allowing your cat to explore inside will help encourage it to feel safe, secure and familiar.
+Getting your cat to feel comfortable in their pet carrier gives you a massive head-start on helping them to cope with car journeys.